Article

 Company leaders willing to radically change their talent strategy for what is suitable for tomorrow will put themselves in a different league above their competition.

-Building Trust in Permacrisis
+Building trust in permacrisis

 Keith White, Chief of Safety and Security for Salesforce, coaches his team to connect any security initiatives to the company’s core business objectives.